New Item! Trader Joe’s Artisan Style SANDWICH ROLLS (hero bread)

 Trader Joe’s SEVILLE ORANGE MARMALADE Fruit Spread

-Trader Joe’s used to sell a really good marmalade.
 Their SEVILLE ORANGE MARMALADE was terrific.
 Outstanding.
 A proper marmalade made with Seville Oranges.
-It was one of the best orange marmalades I ever had.
+It was one of the best marmalade’s.
 I loved it.

 Unfortunately Trader Joe’s famously discontinued it (back in 2019).
-Argh!!.

-My review of that marmalade plus the fact that they had discontinued an outstanding product, happens to be one of the most Commented posts on this entire site.
+Thousands of us fans who loved it were devastated.
+In fact, my old review of that marmalade – plus the fact that they had discontinued an outstanding product – happens to be one of the most Commented posts on this entire site.
 One of the biggest RANTS here.
-Everyone who loved it and used to buy it was pissed as hell that they discontinued it.
 People were shocked, aghast, angry and dismayed that an excellent product got the ax, and wrote in the Comments here to voice that anger.
 Over 80 people took the time and effort to Comment and complain.

-Well guess what?
-About 5 years after they discontinued it, Trader Joe’s has just come out with this NEW ITEM.
-Trader Joe’s Seville Orange Marmalade Fruit Spread (ok, its “marmalade fruit spread”) Frankly I was pretty surprised to see it .
+Frankly I was pretty surprised to see it .
 I had to try it and review it.
 While not exactly the same, it is orange marmalade and I do find it very tasty.
-But!
-Its a “fruit spread” (meaning not as thick and tight)
+But there is that “but”.
+It is a fruit spread”, meaning not as thick as just “marmalade”

-The new marmalade fruit spread is a product of Belgium.
-That older (true) marmalade was from Canada.
+The new marmalade fruit spread is a made in Belgium.
+That older (“real”) marmalade was from Canada.

 A) VISCOSITY: This is looser than that original marmalade.
-A “fruit spread” is not as tight / thick as jam or marmalade.
+A “fruit spread” is not as tight / thick as a jam (or marmalade).
 This contains apple juice concentrate for one thing.
-It is much less viscous (thick) Runnier than a true marmalade.
+It is much less viscous (thick).
+So runnier than a true marmalade.
+You will use more of it.

 B) SIZE.
 The original Seville Orange marmalade came in a big jar of about 17 ounces.
 This jar is just 7.5 ounces.
 Less than half the size of that old marmalade.
 Yet it costs about the same.
 So twice the price of the old one, and as less thick so will you use a bit more?